thedarkcolour/KotlinForForge/README.md

 }

 dependencies {
-    // Adds KFF as dependency and Kotlin libs implementation("thedarkcolour:kotlinforforge:4.4.0") }
+    // Adds KFF as dependency and Kotlin libs (use the variant matching your mod loader)
+    // FORGE
+    implementation("thedarkcolour:kotlinforforge:4.4.0")
+    // NEOFORGE
+    implementation("thedarkcolour:kotlinforforge-neoforge:4.4.0")
+}
 ```
 </details>